 The weekday entrance ticket is Rp180.000.
-While on weekends, it costs Rp280.000.
+While on weekends, it costs Rp250.000.
 The ticket price includes access to all rides and shows.

 |Trans Studio Bandung Entrance Fee|

 Trans Studio Bandung is equipped with more than adequate facilities.
-Visitors can leave belongings in the locker room.
+Visitors can leave their belongings in the locker room.
 Smokers are facilitated with a smoking room.
-Basic facilities include toilets, parking space, food court, and ATM machines.
+Basic facilities include toilets, parking spaces, a food court, and ATM machines.
 There is also a nursery room for mothers.

 How To Get To Trans Studio Bandung

-Trans Studio Bandung is accessible by public transports.
+Trans Studio Bandung is accessible by public transport.
 From Bandung railway station, take the green public van with route Stasiun Hall-Gede Bage.
-Stop at Gatot Subroto street then take red-green van line Cicadas – Elang.
+Stop at Gatot Subroto street then take the red-green van line Cicadas – Elang.
 The whole journey takes approximately an hour and should cost visitors less than Rp15.000.